 I completed my undergraduate studies at Hampshire College and my graduate work at the University of Michigan.
 Prior to coming to Yale, I served for seven years as Academic Director of the School for International Training’s Tibetan Studies program based in Kathmandu.
 Between 2001-2007 I also designed and led a summer program for Tibetan Studies in Tibet offered through the University of Michigan.
 From 2006-2009 I joined Princeton University’s Society of Fellows in the Liberal Arts, where I held the Cotsen-Mellon Fellowship in the History of the Book.

-I am former Co-Chair of the Tibetan and Himalayan Religions Group of the American Academy of Religion, and I co-lead a five-year seminar at the AAR on Religion and the Literary in Tibet.
+I am former Co-Chair of the Tibetan and Himalayan Religions Group of the American Academy of Religion, and I co-lead an ongoing collaborative workshop on Religion and the Literary in Tibet.
 I also serve as Faculty Coordinator for the Yale Himalaya Initiative.
-For 2015-2017, I am a scholar in the Robert H. N. Ho Family Foundation Program in Buddhist Studies.
+For 2015-2017, I am a Fellow in the Robert H. N. Ho Family Foundation Program in Buddhist Studies.

 My CV is available here.